 I have a Bachelor’s degree in Sociology, and my Bachelor’s thesis dealt with the gender bias in the DSM-5 diagnostic manual.
 I obtained my Master’s degree in International Criminology with a thesis on transformative identity and politicisation processes of Black activists.

 As project coordinator at xart splitta, I am responsible for the content design and implementation of critical, empowering topics and formats as well as their sustainable documentation.
 This is realised through the conception and implementation of various interdisciplinary (educational) events, conferences, readings, film screenings, performances, workshops and discussion groups.
 Cooperation and networking are also a welcome part of my work.

 (Public Relations and Administration)

 I am responsible for overall organisation, coordination and public relations at xart splitta.
 Feel free to contact me if you want to use our space, have questions about organisational procedures, etc.

-In my studies and in my private life, I am particularly interested in the topics of racism, sexuality and mental health, their interconnections and corresponding empowerment approaches.
+I am particularly interested in the topics of racism, sexuality and mental health, their intersections and corresponding empowerment approaches.